-For National Kale Day (October 5, but really it’s more like National Kale Month over here), there’s no better recipe to pull out from the files than these kale brownies.
+For National Kale Day, there’s no better recipe to pull out from the files than these kale brownies.
 That’s right – kale brownies.
 When we originally posted these we asked the obvious question (“Why?!?!”) and answered it with the obvious answer (“Why not?”).

 These brownies have enough butter, sugar, and chocolate in them that they don’t really taste like kale.
 But they are dense, fudgy, and super-moist, which is probably due at least in part to the kale that’s in there.
 Bonus: There are no green pieces to scare off small children.

 If you’re into hiding veggies from kids (we’re not really), these might be a good way to pass off some greens without them knowing.
 But if you are honest with everyone, you might just give your family a new appreciation for the versatility of greens and veggies’ potential role in desserts.
-If you need any proof, ask these four boys who all went after the brownies when they saw them sitting on the kitchen table:
+If you need any proof, ask these boys who went straight for the brownies when they saw them sitting on the kitchen table:

 - 1 large bunch kale